snikch/switchkit/README.md

 # SwitchKit 🎛

-SwitchKit provides a simple firmware for ESP8266 devices to control up to four smart or dumb bulbs, via physical switches.
+SwitchKit provides a simple firmware for ESP8266 devices to control up to three smart or dumb bulbs, via physical switches.
 It is designed to be placed in wall boxes and wire in to existing switches.
 Lights are then controlled by a combination of relays and MQTT messages.
 This firmware is built using the [homie-esp8266](https://github.com/marvinroger/homie-esp8266) framework.

 # Features